Alaska Department of Fish and Game

 - Determine if aquatic farms are technically feasible, through the review of farming methods and practices

-Mariculture is a branch of aquaculture, or aquatic farming, wherein marine organisms, both plants and animals, are cultured in captivity or under positive control in the near-shore environment.
-In Alaska, the mariculture industry primarily produces Pacific oysters, littleneck clams, and mussels for commercial food production.
+Aquatic farming is the culturing of shellfish and aquatic plant organisms in captivity or under positive control in the near shore environment.
+In Alaska, the aquatic farming industry primarily produces Pacific oysters, littleneck clams, and mussels for commercial food production.
 Methods used to culture Pacific oysters and mussels in Alaska consist of a variety of suspended systems such as floating rafts or longlines used to support cages, trays or nets.
 Clams are grown in intertidal and subtidal areas, depending on the organism farmed.

 - 2012 Fits and Starts: Status of Aquatic Farming in Alaska (PDF 7,417 kB)